calaldees/frameworks_and_languages_module/technical_report.md

 - T. Hombergs, (2022).
 Complete Guide to Express Middleware [Online].
 Available at: reflectoring.io/express-middleware/ (Accessed: 15 October 2022).
  - Using Express middleware [Online].
 Available at: expressjs.com/en/guide/using-middleware.html (Accessed: 15 October 2022).

-### 2- Templating
+### 3- Templating

-Express uses template engine such as EJS, Pug, and Mustache that allow you to generate HTML dynamically and remove cluttering from the server side with the HTML. in the code snipped below we set the view engine to ```pug``` then a get call and render the view:
+Express uses template engine such as EJS, Pug, and Mustache that allow you to generate HTML dynamically and remove cluttering from the server side with the HTML. in the code snippet below we set the view engine to ```pug``` then a get call and render the view:
 ``` javascript
 app.set('view engine', 'pug');
 app.get('/home', (req, res) => {